MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 Optional.
 Default value is **0** if not specified.

 Set **SCLCacheOverride** to 1 if you're using shared computer activation and you want to roam the licensing token.
-Use in conjunction with SCLCacheOverrideDirectory.THis is only needed if you choose to move the licensing from it's default location.
+Use in conjunction with SCLCacheOverrideDirectory.
+This is only needed if you choose to move the licensing token from its default location.
 For more information, see [Overview of shared computer activation for Office 365 ProPlus](overview-of-shared-computer-activation-for-office-365-proplus.md).

 Allowed values: